retaildevcrews/pib-gitops/docs/GitOpsRepo.md

 - Turn on pre-build from the portal
   - This is optional and recommended
     - Wait until everything is working before enabling pre-build
+- Create a prebuild secret as a `repo secret`
   - CODESPACES_PREBUILD_TOKEN
     - A GitHub PAT with repo and package permissions
-      - Repo secret works
-        - It cannot be a personal secret
-        - todo - I'm not sure if this can be an `org secret` or has to be a `repo secret`